zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Helene: That’s terrible!
 There are always punks who  like to egg houses in this neighborhood for fun, but this is much more serious .

 Jim: I think things are getting out of hand.
-Every week or two, we hear of incidents of people having their tires slashed or t heir cars keyed.
+Every week or two, we hear of incidents of people having their tires slashed or their cars keyed.

 Helene: And the Jamisons had their flowerbeds tramp led and a small fire set on their lawn three weeks ago.
 This neighborhood is re ally going downhill.